 Why do we have jobs?
 Jobs provide us with a bundle of many things, which is why they’ve been around for so long:

-- Predictable cashflow: cover lifestyle costs, plan for the future
+Predictable cashflow: cover lifestyle costs, plan for the future.

-- Benefits: 401k retirement accounts, health and life insurance, paid time off, access to new capital such as mortgages
+Benefits: 401k retirement accounts, health and life insurance, paid time off, access to new capital such as mortgages.

-- Purpose: creative outlet, sense of accomplishment, contribution towards something bigger than yourself
+Purpose: creative outlet, sense of accomplishment, contribution towards something bigger than yourself.

-Identity: personal and company branding, access to opportunities and people that would not otherwise be attainable
+Identity: personal and company branding, access to opportunities and people that would not otherwise be attainable.

+I’ve been starting consider what it would look like to unbundle the predictable cashflow component from my job.
 A couple of areas that I’m starting to explore, beyond dividend focused public markets investing are below:

-1. Franchises: one idea could be investing in / running franchises which can have quite low initial investment costs, fast payback periods and decent margins which can lead to predictable cashflow.
+Franchises: One idea could be investing in / running franchises which can have quite low initial investment costs, fast payback periods and decent margins which can lead to predictable cashflow.
 You would need to diversify the type of franchises to invest in so you’re not over-indexed on specific sectors e.g. boutique fitness or fast-food.